mjal/maxime.lalis.se/content/posts/metadata-free-communications.md

 if you're actively communicating or not.

 We'll separate such tools in two models:
-- The cacophony model: Tools like [vuvuzela](https://vuvuzela.io/) that emits a lot of data, but data is indistingushable from random values.
+- The cacophony model: Tools like [vuvuzela](https://vuvuzela.io/) or [bitmessage](https://en.wikipedia.org/wiki/Bitmessage) that emits a lot of data, but data is indistingushable from random values.

   We can categorize them in 3 modes:
   + Periodic pulses.
 Emit noise periodicly, in a round-based setting (e.g. 1